 You know those days?
 The ones where it seems like the world is against and everything that could go wrong does go wrong?
 Yeah.
 Those are the days I’ve been having lately.
 And, well, if you’re like me you want comfort food when you have those days.
 And by comfort food, I mean comfort food pasta recipes.

-For me, that usually means lasagna.
-But it can also mean macaroni and cheese.
 In college, I lived on macaroni and cheese.
-I put things like hot dogs in there, canned chicken, and even canned ham.
+I put things like hot dogs, canned chicken, and even canned ham in there.
 Sometimes, I even put tuna in there!
 Those creamy shells and cheese were so delicious when I was down to my few bucks on the food card before the end of the month.

+This is a stove top meal.
+Which means that you can make this recipe year-round without having to heat up your oven.
+That’s definitely plus in my book.
 And TECHNICALLY you can make it in one pot.
 I’ve done that before.
 Another plus in my book.

 First, you boil the pasta and drain it.
 Then, you put that same pot back on the stop to brown the sausage.
 Put the sausage on top of the macaroni.
 Next, you heat the milk and flour together.
 Once that thickens, you add the cheese and stir until it’s melted.
 Finally, you combine the sausage and macaroni with the sauce.